 we won’t be disappointed when they don’t do or say what we want.

 I need to let my loved ones be who they choose to be.

-And even though I may feel like I get more done faster on my own, that working together is a little like making cookies with kids.
-Maybe faster isn’t the best goal.
+And even though I feel like I get more done faster on my own and that working together is a little like making cookies with kids.
+Well, maybe faster isn’t the best goal.

 Isn’t doing something fun together another great way to deal with family stress?